Babymoon or Bust - How to travel safe and sound while pregnant

 Here are our top tips:

-The number one thing you will need to check when you are planning your babymoon is how long the insurer will cover you up to.
-While some offer coverage for pregnancy up to 32 weeks, others have limits of 26 weeks and some insurers don’t cover pregnancy at all.
+The number one thing you will need to check when you are planning your babymoon is how long the insurance provider will cover you up to.
+While some offer coverage for pregnancy up to 32 weeks, others have limits of 26 weeks and some providers don’t cover pregnancy at all.

-So make sure you know exactly how far along you’re and check that the insurer provides cover for pregnancy at this date, to ensure if any mishaps occur you’re financially protected.
+So make sure you know exactly how far along you’re and check that the insurance company provides cover for pregnancy at this date, to ensure if any mishaps occur you’re financially protected.

 Being pregnant is listed as a pre-existing medical condition so you’ll need to be upfront about this when looking at different quotes, as well as informing them of any complications you’ve had in the past or whether the pregnancy is a result of an IVF programme.
 Each of these things will impact your policy and whether you will be covered at all.